wp-plugins/simple-subscribe/readme.txt

 More options for setting up e-mail template and sender info.

 == Changelog ==

+= 1.2 =
+* You can select post digest Category now
+* Better log message handeling - you can delete individual messages, instead of just clearing all.
+* Better admin css for mobile devices
+* Ability to change screen options and number of displayed subscribers on page.
+* Added Google+, Tumblr and Flickr to social links in e-mail template.
+* Other tiny features

 = 1.1.5 =
 * Modified theme for new Wordpress 3.8 admin, and Twenty Fourteen